 If you find a surname that you are interested in,

 then bring up a blank Google page and cut and paste this:

 "Family Photos On-Line"

-on the search line.
+with the quotation marks, on the search line.

 Then type in the surname and press Search.

 It should bring up the page or pages that the surname is on.